WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.9.1 =
+* Fixed some internationalization errors pointed out by Alberto Manfrinati
+* Changed the URL code to not use the $_SERVER variable as sometimes that does not match with the blog's domain

 = 1.9.0 =
 * Fixed an issue where if you hide the email address the next time a person goes to RSVP their email address gets removed